Links to websites of groups that study or provide information about birth defects.

 For NICHD information on specific conditions, see the A to Z topic list.
 Condition-specific resources are also available through the topics on specific conditions.

-- The Centers for Disease Control and Prevention (CDC) Finding Support page offers links to resources for support and information, both about birth defects in general and about specific conditions.
+- The Centers for Disease and Prevention (CDC) Information for Families page offers links to resources for support and information, both about birth defects in general and about specific conditions.

 - Medline Plus: Birth Defects offers general information on birth defects; recommendations on how to prevent, detect, and cope with birth defects; and specific information on a range of medical conditions present at birth.